 A project can own a wide range of resources, including API keys, OAuth clients, service accounts, Compute Engine VMs, Cloud Storage buckets, and BigQuery datasets.
 When an application calls a Cloud API, the project that owns the application credentials is called the client project, and the project that owns the target resource is called the resource project.
 One API request may touch multiple resources, hence multiple resource projects are involved.

-If you want to stop using Google Cloud for any reasons, you can use Cloud Console to delete your project.
+If you want to stop using Google Cloud for any reasons, you can use Google Cloud console to delete your project.
 Your project and all resources in the project will be deleted after the retention window.
 Note that different types of data have different retention periods.

 Some Cloud APIs are enabled by default.
 To use a Cloud API that is not enabled by default, you must enable it for your project.
 Depending on which services and which projects are involved from your application, including the client project and resource projects, you may need to enable an API for multiple projects.
 When you enable an API that depends on other APIs, those APIs are also enabled at the same time.